weecology/retriever/docs/pyretriever.rst

 Examples to Installing Datasets:

-Here, we are installing the dataset wine-composition as a CSV file in our current-working directory.
+Here, we are installing the dataset wine-composition as a CSV file in our current working directory.

 .. code-block:: python